 Who is our Ideal Pet Owner?

 Our ideal pet owner is someone that brings the fire, determination and desire to the table and is willing to follow our lead so we can help them.
 Most of our ideal clients have the same personalities: they have a burning desire to learn, implement and overcome their challenges and to be happy.
-They want a clear and specific game plan to follow.
-More importantly, they understand that they must be a part of the training in order to yield the optimal, long lasting results, that all of our clients are equipped with and that they too are seeking!
+They want a clear and specific game plan to follow (many of our obedience training clients opt for our one month dog board and train Long Island training platform.
+They understand that at the completion of our dog board and train program, they must be a part of the training in order to maintain the optimal, long lasting results, that all of our clients are equipped with and that they too are seeking!

 Our ideal client often has tried saying “NO,” “DOWN,” “OFF,” and probably a few other adult words to no avail.
 Maybe our ideal dog training client has had previous training with other trainers who tried methods that did not work, or obedience trainers that were great at having the dog listen to them, but when they left our ideal client was back to where they began.